gvwilson/thirdbit/_posts/2009/2009-01-15-update-on-this-terms-projects.md

 date: 2009-01-15 08:16:22
 year: 2009
 ---
-I blogged <a href="http://pyre.third-bit.com/blog/archives/1868.html">a couple of weeks ago</a> about this term's consulting projects.
+I blogged a couple of weeks ago about this term's consulting projects.
 Here are a few more details:
 <ul>
 	<li>Hanieh Bastani is working with AutoDesk to create animation software with realistic flesh and bone models.</li>
 	<li>Botond Ballo, David Cooper, Eran Henig, Bill Konrad, Derek Kwok, Phyllis Lee, and Kosta Zabashta are porting <a href="http://www.drproject.org">DrProject</a> to <a href="http://www.djangoproject.com/">Django</a>.
 They're joined by Heather Grant (University of Alberta), Zuzel Vera Pacheco (University of Havana), Dan Servos (Lakehead University), and Jason Whyne (University of Waterloo).</li>